NasalDaemon/Static-DI/docs/trait-syntax.md

 A trait is an interface to be presented by one node to another in order to satisfy a dependency.
 In a [cluster](cluster-syntax.md), all node dependencies are to be satisfied by connecting to the appropriate providing nodes by the name of the trait that they implement.
 As a result, on each dependent node, a `my::TraitName::method` on the providing node can be invoked via `getNode(my::traitName).method(args...)`, and a `TypeName` can be resolved via `di::ResolveTypes<Context, my::TraitName>::TypeName`.
 Please see the example [here](modules-example.md#sessionsixx).

-With Static-DI, one can use a special DSL (Domain Specific Language) to define traits (and [clusters](cluster-syntax.md)).
-The DSL is designed to provide and constrain the methods that can be called from the result of `getNode(my::traitName)`, and also to list any further type requirements of each implementation.
+With Static-DI, one can use a special DSL (Domain Specific Language) called "dig", to define traits (and [clusters](cluster-syntax.md)).
+Dig is designed to provide and constrain the methods that can be called from the result of `getNode(my::traitName)`, and also to list any further type requirements of each implementation.
 The traits are to be defined in separate files next to your other source files with the extension `.ixx.dig` (module) or `.hxx.dig` (header).

 The provided CMake functions `target_generate_di_modules()` and `target_generate_di_headers()` automatically generate `.ixx` or `.hxx` files from the `.ixx.dig` and `.hxx.dig` files, found recursively in the source directory, and adds them to the target.
 In the case of a generated `.hxx` file, each resulting include path is identical to the include path of the respective `.hxx.dig` file.